ThinkR-open/isc-proposal/proposal_neo4j.md

 > Difference between relationnal and graph databases (*source: Neo4J*)

 Communication with Neo4J is done using Cypher.
-Cypher is a query language in ASCII art that allows to represent simple and complex relationships very synthetically.
-Here is an example of a Cypher query:
+Cypher is a query language in ASCII art that facilitates representation of simple and complex relationships very synthetically.
+Here is an example of a Cypher
+query:

     MATCH (n:Person {name: 'Colin'})-[r:*..3]->(p:Person)
     RETURN p, r;